Best Sleeping Bag | Australia 2025

 Fill - 850-Downtek Water-Repellent Down

-Cons - Slightly heavy for ‘ultralight,’ zippers can snag, awkard internal pocket placement
+Cons - Not fully ultralight, zippers can snag, internal pocket location

 One Planet OESB Synthetic -5